LAF consists of three main parts:

 - DEFINITION – This is the part in which architects with other people in the organization create collaboratively artefacts that are the basis for the implementation of architecture.
 In this part are created:

 - REFERENCE ARCHITECTURE (RA) – The desired shape of the portfolio of Applications that are to support a changing business.

 - STANDARDS (ST) – Standards that allow you to maintain the Application environment in a state that allows predictable management

-- COMPONENT PASSPORT DATABASE (CPD) – Current state of the Application portfolio that facilitates making decisions about whether the Application is suitable for further development.
+- Set of COMPONENT PASSPORT (CP) – This set describes the current state of the Application portfolio that facilitates making decisions about whether the Application is suitable for further development.

 - EXECUTION – this part of the architecture is implemented through the participation of Architects in the software development process (SDLC).
 Architects describe a vision of the solution that responds to business Requirements and at the same time complies with the architectural guidelines.